ffomezolam/GA-DSI-Capstone/README.md

 A transformer neural network is a self-referencing network.
 I like to think of it as "time series for non-temporal sequential data".
-So as relates to text, a transformer model will pay attention to past tokens (words, letters, sentences) to determine future tokens.
+So as relates to text, a transformer model can pay attention to past tokens (words, letters, sentences) to determine future tokens.
 Such models are deemed "causal", as they use past tokens to determine future ones, but do not look into the future.
-In more sophisticated transformer models (e.g. masked language models) the models can look into the future as well as into the past (to infer based on surrounding context).
+In other, more sophisticated transformer models (e.g. masked language models), the models can look into the future as well as into the past (to infer based on surrounding context).
 Such sophisticated models are used in text translation or sentence completion,